security-by-design-it/Infoblox-workshop/README.md

 1. Go to **Data Management → IPAM**.
 2. In the IP Map view, navigate to the `192.168.20.0/24` network.
 3. Observe:
-   - Green = in use / assigned
+   - Black = in use / assigned
+   - Purple = DNS object
    - White = available
-   - Blue = DHCP range
+   - Green = DHCP range
 4. Hover over a used IP — a tooltip shows hostname, MAC, and lease info.
 5. Click on a used IP for the full record detail.